Artewat/Artewat/README.md

-Hi, I'm Artewat.
+#Hey there, I'm Artewat.
-I'm just a guy who wants to learn programming.
+And I'm just a guy who wants to learn programming.
-And now I'm learning: C++, C#, Python.
+And now I'm learning such programming languages like: C++, C#, Python.